GSB 3-D ARCHERY RULES

 Any person competing for awards at any GSB championship shoot must be a current member of the Granite State Bowhunters in good standing.

-Each shoot shall consist of no less than thirty (30) target shots.
+Each shoot shall consist of no less than thirty (30) targets.
+A shooters score will be considered valid as long as at least one target has been shot and scored according to the rules herein.
 All 3-D animals shall be identifiable from the stake and the kill obtainable, regardless of the equipment used.

 Only hunting / target arrows equipped with manufacturer approved points and/or inserts that do not exceed the arrow diameter are acceptable.
 No blunts or broad heads shall be used by anyone.

 All classes must shoot an arrow weighing at least 5 grains per pound of peak bow weight.

 Further note: Check manufacturer's recommendation concerning arrow weight per pound of bow weight.
 It is recommended that you do not shoot an arrow weighing less than the minimum recommendation for your bow.

 A maximum of 80 pound peak bow weight in all Male classes except, Traditional which is 90 pounds.
 A maximum of 60 pound peak bow weight in all Female and Youth classes.
 A maximum of 40 pound peak bow weight in Cub class.

 No length limits for all classes except for (MHC/FHC) class.
 Stabilizers may only extend 12” from the face of the bow in MHC/FHC class.